Victorian Railways iced vans: TT vans

 As four-wheeled wagons were not always sufficient to handle the large amount of traffic needed, a fleet of bogie box vans with thick insulation was also developed.
 Initially, refrigeration was achieved by having slots in the sides and ends of the wagons, allowing airflow when the train was moving.
 This was the design used for the thirty-one TT class vans built between 1889 and 1891.
 The first wagon of this class had three single-doors per side and was used exclusively for milk traffic, while wagons 2 through 31 had two sets of double doors per side.
 The last of these, no.31, was modified in 1891 for fish traffic.
 All vans carried roughly 20 LT of goods, and the code TT was probably selected as at the time there were a handful of T four-wheeled box vans fitted with meat-carrying facilities (see above under T/TH), and at the VR at the time used double-codes to indicate bogies.

 In 1939 vans 14 and 17 were damaged in a derailment.
 The bodies were scrapped, but the underframes were used on R 11, an overhead maintenance van, and Q 27, a Pintsch Gas transport wagon.

 In the late 1920s vans 15, 16 and 18 began use as Mail baggage vehicles with their capacity downrated to 15 LT each.
 From 1941 they gained high-speed bogies for express train running, and in 1956 15 and 18 were recoded to TP, then to BP only a year later (TT 16 went on to become a BB van).
 That is why the steel vans BP above run from 3 to 102.
+Van BP1 was painted blue (and presumably with gold stripes) by 7 September 1958.
 The two vans were scrapped in November 1960.